The complex heavy-quark potential in an anisotropic quark-gluon plasma -- Statics and dynamics: Introduction

+In the present work, we are interested in the quarkonium physics in an anisotropic QGP where the parton distribution is described by eq.~(\ref{anisodis}).
 Due to the existence of a preferred direction $\bf{n}$, the spherical symmetry in the HQ potential is explicitly broken.
 Consequently, an angular dependence emerges in the anisotropic HQ potential denoted by $V (r,\theta,\xi)$ where $\theta$ is the angle of the quark pair alignment $\bf{r}$ with respect to $\bf{n}$.
-Constructing an accurate model for $V (r,\theta,\xi)$ which can be used as a basic input for quarkonium studies in a non-equilibrium QGP is challenging because first principle measurements of this quantity are not available at present.
+As one significant part of this work, we aim to construct an accurate model for $V (r,\theta,\xi)$ which includes both the real and imaginary part and can be used as a basic input for quarkonium studies in a non-equilibrium QGP.
+However, this is challenging because first principle measurements of this quantity are not available at present.
 One may instead attempt to incorporate momentum-anisotropy effects through a generalization of the well established isotropic potential models with the fewest possible extra assumptions.
 On the other hand, solving the Schr\"odinger equation with an angle-dependent potential turns into a genuinely three-dimensional (3D) problem which certainly involves increased numerical cost.
 In practice, to investigate the evolution of the reduced density matrix of in-medium quarkonium, one must solve a 3D stochastic Schr\"odinger equation or corresponding Lindblad equation~\cite{Brambilla:2017zei,Miura:2019ssi,Alund:2020ctu,Brambilla:2020qwo,Brambilla:2021wkt,Omar:2021kra}, which is as of yet numerically prohibitive.
 Whether it is possible to have an effectively isotropic potential model that reproduces the full 3D results on the binding energies and decay widths of different bound states turns out to be very crucial when one attempts to include the effect of momentum anisotropies on quarkonium evolution using real-time solution of the Schr\"odinger equation.
 Previous work has assessed this conjecture for a real-valued potential model~\cite{Dong:2021gnb}.
 However, to do it properly one must demonstrate that the same logic can be applied to the imaginary part as well.